Toyontewo/burpsuite_scan/README.md

 ## Conclusion

-This project demonstrated the effectiveness of Burp Suite by locating and fixing vulnerabilities in the online application.
+This project demonstrated the effectiveness of Burp Suite by identifying vulnerabilities in the online application (<a href="https://testphp.vulnweb.com"></a>).
 The practical experience highlights the significance of strong security protocols, and the knowledge acquired will benefit upcoming undertakings.